 ARTICLE XIV - RESERVED POWERS AND PRIVILEGES

-The right to endorse or not to endorse candidates and the right to endorse or recommend passage or defeat of any measure or bill shall be the exclusive right of the Central Committee.
+The right to endorse or not to endorse candidates and the right to endorse or recommend passage or defeat of any measure or bill shall be in accordance with ORP By-laws as follows:

 The rules contained in Roberts' Rules of Order Newly Revised shall govern the Central Committee in all cases in which they are applicable and in which they are not inconsistent with these Bylaws or with special rules of procedure that may be adopted by the Central Committee from time to time.